 Muizenberg – False Bay – Kalk Bay

-Starting at the Atlantic Coast of Namibia, we boarded the Rovos Rail luxury train ‘Pride of Africa’ to make our way through Namibia and South Africa to South Africa’s capital city Pretoria.
-Our story with photos and tips about our Southern African Train Adventure from Walvis Bay to Pretoria now on our blog!
+Starting at the Atlantic Coast of Namibia, we boarded the Rovos Rail luxury train ‘Pride of Africa’ to make our way through Namibia and South Africa to South Africa’s capital city, Pretoria.
+Read all about our story with photos and tips about our Southern African Train Adventure from Walvis Bay to Pretoria on our blog!

 ‘Cape of Good Hope’ – Cape Point Nature Reserve